heremaps/xyz-documentation/docs/cli/cli.md

 ##### Data contained in XYZ Hexbins

 Hexbin features contain various values that can help with analysis and visualization:
 - `count`: the number of points in a hexbin
-- `maxCount`: the largest number of points in any hexbin
+- `maxCount`: the largest number of points in any hexbin across that particular zoom level or cell width
-- `occupancy`: `count/maxCount`, how "full" that hexbin is compared to other hexbins
+- `occupancy`: `count/maxCount`, how "full" that hexbin is compared to other across that particular zoom level or cell width
-- `color`: an HSLA color range that correlates to relative occupancy (red = "full", green = "average", blue = "empty
+- `color`: an `hsla` color range that correlates to relative occupancy (red = "full", green = "average", blue = "empty
 - `centroid`: the centroid of the hexbin (useful for label placement -- the centroid is also written as a separate feature)

 ```